Media manipulation occurs in the space between truth and website page views.

 It probably comes as no surprise that most bloggers live hand to mouth.
 According to CareerCast, the average pay for a reporter is just $36,267.
 There’s no shortage of folks who post sensational content in their free time in hopes of making it big.
 Of course, few make an honest living out of it in the real world —or ever punch their meal ticket to the big time.

-In other words, the very people you rely on to build your buzz are in need of some online reputation-building themselves.
+In other words, the very people you rely on to build your buzz need some online reputation-building themselves.
 So give them a hand: Choose talented, promising, ambitious bloggers as recipients of “exclusive” leaks that can create momentum for their brand—and yours.
 Repeat as necessary.
 Mutual benefit, amirite?

 5. Give their promotional efforts a helping hand

-If you’re looking to prove your worth as a source, you may need to back up your “sensational” and “exclusive” claims with results—namely, clicks and page views.
+If you want to prove your worth as a source, you may need to back up your “sensational” and “exclusive” claims with results—namely, clicks and page views.
 Once your contact posts your story, promote it through your social media channels, tapping your friends and colleagues to do the same.
-Depending on your budget, you might even consider linking services like OutBrain, which drive traffic between high-authority sites/stories and those that could use a publicity boost.
+Depending on your budget, you might consider linking services like OutBrain, which drive traffic between high-authority sites/stories and those that could use a publicity boost.

 Is there a way to manipulate the media?